Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 ### Message details page

-As of ServicePulse v1.8.0, each individual message can be browsed in order to see in-depth details about a given failed message, archive or retry that message.
+As of versions 1.8.0 and above, each individual message can be browsed in order to see in-depth details about a given failed message, archive or retry that message.

 ![Failed Messages Page](images/failed-message-page.png 'width=500')

 Individual messages can be accessed by clicking the respective entry in any of the message list views.

-Each invidual failed message view allows for viewing:
+Each invidual failed message page allows for viewing the following additional message details:

 * **Message metadata** - Failure timestamp, endpoint name and location, retry status.
 * **StackTrace** - Full .NET exception stacktrace.